 This compelling novel is set in a remote Australian town and follows a journalist investigating a shocking act of violence.

-A tense and twisty domestic noir that oozes with intrigue.
+A tense and twisty domestic noir that oozes with intrigue, telling the tale of Claire, who seemingly has the perfect life.
+But her husband has other ideas.
 Perfect for devouring in one sitting.

 From the very first page of this mesmerising novel, you know life has gone seriously awry for Cornelia Blackwood – and things get steadily worse from there on in.
 Why are her friends unable to look her in the eye, and why did her husband lie about where he was going?
 The truth, as it emerges, is as heartbreaking as it is captivating, and you’re left with no choice but to put life on hold while you race to the end.